2022 in Road FC: Background

 An openweight bout between debuting Young Ho Seol and Uchiha Song was scheduled as the event headliner.
 An openweight bout was scheduled for the event co-feature as well, which saw Dong Hyun Bae face Ho Yeon Jung.

-A 63kg catchweight bout between Ji Hoon Son and Kil Soo Lee was scheduled as the featured fight of the evening.
+A 63 kg catchweight bout between Ji Hoon Son and Kil Soo Lee was scheduled as the featured fight of the evening.